mila-iqia/COVI-AgentSim/README.md

-# Covid-19 Spread Simulator for Risk Tracing App
+# COVID-19 Spread Simulator for Risk Tracing App

 This simulator is built using [`simpy`](!https://simpy.readthedocs.io/en/latest/simpy_intro/index.html).
-It simulates the spread of Covid-19 in a city block while taking human mobility into account.
+It simulates the spread of COVID-19 in a city block while considering human mobility.
 The "city" contains houses, workplaces, senior residences, and other non-essential establishments for humans to visit.
 The current framework can handle simulations with 1k-10k humans fairly well, and work is under progress to scale it to the size of real cities.